-Hot Numbers – previously my number one favourite.
-It could be partly because it was the first ‘artisan’ style place we discovered.
-I’ve now tried the Gwydir Street branch, as well as my once regular haunt on Trumpington Street, just across from the Fitzwilliam Museum, which is a handy cycle both from home and from ‘town’.
+HOT NUMBERS – A hot favourite.
+This was the first ‘artisan’ style place we discovered when we moved to Cambridge and the Trumpington Street branch, a handy cycle both from home and from ‘town’, fast became a regular haunt.
 Needless to say, the coffee is good: the beans are roasted on the premises (in a customised Toper, apparently) and are carefully sourced and prepared.
 The varieties change but the coffees, served in four different sizes so you can choose your flavour strength, are uniformly tasty.
 The décor is stripped wood, exposed bricks and hessian coffee sacks.
 The vibe is casual but intellectual: with several University departments and the Judge Business School in the vicinity, you can often overhear some pretty rarified conversations!
 The staff are young, friendly and laidback and when you can’t smell bacon sandwiches the caffeine-drenched aromas in this small hangout are intoxicating.
 As you can tell, I like it here!
+The Gwydir Street branch is similar in style, but more spacious and located just off the popular Mill Road.
+This is actually the original Hot Numbers cafe and is trendily housed in an old Victorian brewery.
+And now there is the new Roastery at Shepreth – and unusually for the Cambridge coffee scene, it has tons of space.
+Airy and welcoming, and offering coffee courses alongside the trademark Hot Numbers jazz sessions, the new HQ is a bit of a piece de resistance.
+It also has a big garden, which was very popular on our first visit yesterday on a hot August bank holiday.